Be Smart, Go Local.

 It can be integrated in Home Assistant by capturing it’s BLE packets with an ESP32 board or your Raspberry Pi’s Bluetooth radio.
 This allows the devices to be polled completely locally, bypassing any cloud dependency of the RadonEye RD200.
 This sensor is powered by a 12V DC adapter and has a 1 inch OLED screen on top for displaying the Radon measurement.

-Best Air Quality Monitor for Home Assistant: AirThings View Plus
+Best Air Quality Sensors for Home Assistant: AirThings View Plus

 The AirThings View Plus is a beautiful and capable air quality monitor, measuring Radon (Rn), Particulate Matter (PM, Carbon Dioxide (CO2), Volatile Organic Compounds (VOCs), Temperature, Humidity and Air Pressure.
 Its can be powered by 6 AA batteries or USB-C and uses Wi-Fi to communicate to your smart home.